pmdredd/CourseApp/README.md

     - If you are using windows, I recommend installing [XAMPP](https://www.apachefriends.org/download.html)
 - Composer 1.9+
     - This is used to manage the dependencies for the project (e.g. Symfony components, PHPUnit).
 Installation instructions can be found [here](https://getcomposer.org/download/)
-- Yarn 1.19 +
+- Yarn 1.*
     - This is used to manage and compile the frontend assets (css/js).
+NOTE: make sure you download a 1.x version of Yarn as 2 is not compatible with this project.
 Download instructions [here](https://yarnpkg.com/en/docs/install)
 - Git
     - This is used for version control and is required to get a (development) copy of the project to work on.
 Any contributions to the project must be made via Git and GitHub.
       It can be downloaded for Windows [here](https://git-scm.com/downloads)